Rumpunzel/rpg-thingy/conditions-and-resting.md

 |   **Reason**    |  `Intricate` such as healing herbs, rare blossoms, and alchemical compounds  |

-# Resting in Settlements
+# Downtime

-During a rest in a settlement, you have access to some additional, special skill tests.
+While resting a settlement, you have access to some additional, special skill tests.

+## Recovering in Settlements

+While resting in a settlement, you may mend social conditions afflicting you or someone resting with you (just like you would physical or mental conditions).

 ## Buying